dr3amy3gg/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2 write a program that prints the alphabet in lowercase, followed by a new line; only use putchar function; all code in main; only use putchar twice in code
 3 write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line; only use putchar; in main; use putchar three times
 4 write a program that prints the alphabet in lowercase, followed by a new line; print all characters except q and e; in main; putchar twice
-write a program that prints all single digit numbers of base 10 starting from zero followed by a new line; all in main
+5 write a program that prints all single digit numbers of base 10 starting from zero followed by a new line; all in main
+6 write a program that prints all single digit numbers of base 10 from zero, followed by new line; no variables of type char; only use putchar, twice; in main